 On the face of it exotic animal leather like crocodile or snake would seem like an unethical buy but some environmental conservationists argue that allowing indigenous people earn a living from the skin of wild animals encourages them to engage in conservation methods rather than resort to logging or gold mining.
 (Source: Business of Fashion)

-For more information on the ethics of leather read this very well researched and comprehensive post by fashion blogger EcoCult.
+For more information on the ethics of leather read this very well researched and comprehensive article by fashion blogger EcoCult.

 Cork leather is made by fixing the harvested cork with natural adhesive to large plates.
 It is then cut very thinly with sharp knives and bound to a carrier material like cotton or polyester with natural or synthetic resin.
 This means that although the base material is likely to be compostable the use of resins and synthetic backing materials makes the composite material unsuitable for composting.
 On the plus side Cork Trees can be harvested up to 16 times without damaging a tree for it and by harvesting the bark, a cork oak produces up to 4 times more cork, binding even more climate-damaging carbon dioxide than it would have otherwise.
 In this way, the Mediterranean cork forests filter out nearly 15 million tons of the harmful substance per year from the air.

 Pineapple Leather (Piñatex) made from the by-product of the pineapple growing industry this fibrous material is offered as an alternative to animal leather.
 The maker of this product, Ananas Anam – which is a certified B Corp, states that the pineapple fibre itself is 100% biodegradable but that the resins use to coat it are petroleum based and as such are currently not biodegradable.
-Also the term biodegradable is not legally defined so even if the underlying fibre is biodegradable it doesn’t mean it doesn’t leave toxins in the soil.
+Also a study found toxic chemicals in samples of vegan leather including Pinatex

 Banana Leather (Bananatex) I have been in communication with the makers of this banana based fibre and they have told me that a Swiss laboratory found the raw material and the finished fabric is 100% biodegradable.
 I asked for a copy of the lab results and didn’t hear from them again.